WampyCakes/manim-rubikscube/docs/source/index.rst

 ============================================

 This plugin for `Manim Community <https://www.manim.community/>`_ provides an implementation of the classic Rubik's Cube.
+This project is open source `(available on GitHub) <https://github.com/WampyCakes/manim-rubikscube>`_.

 Installation
 ============